Goalkeepers 2024 Report cover

 The stomach influences every aspect of human health, says the philanthropist.

-By Bill Gates Chair, Board Member, Bill & Melinda Gates Foundation
+By Bill Gates Chair, Board Member, Gates Foundation

 Better Cows, Better Grades